Decentralized Learning Made Practical with Client Sampling: Experimental Evaluation

-For \fedavg and \SystemName{}, we report the accuracy/MSE of the global model.
-For \dsgd we report the mean and standard deviation of the accuracy obtained by evaluating models of individual nodes on the test dataset.
-However, for the MovieLens dataset in \dsgd, we report the MSE of the average model across nodes.
-Since we use the one-user-one-node setup in the non-IID partitioning of the MovieLens dataset, many users have missing embeddings for many movies which results in arbitrarily high losses on the global test if the prior approach of evaluating individual models is used.
-Lastly, we also search for the sample size that results in the lowest time until a target accuracy or MSE value is reached.
-We then evaluate both \fedavg and \SystemName{} for this value of $ s $.
+For \SystemName{}, we report the accuracy/MSE of the global model after aggregation every ten rounds.
+For \dpsgd, we determine the mean and standard deviation of the accuracy obtained by evaluating models of individual nodes on the test dataset every two hours.
+However, for the \movielens dataset in \dpsgd, we report the MSE of the average model across nodes.
+Since we use the one-user-one-node setup in the non-IID partitioning of the \movielens dataset, many users have missing embeddings for many movies which results in arbitrarily high losses on the global test if the prior approach of evaluating individual models is used.
+We also report communication volume (transmitted bytes) and training resource usage (i.e., the time a device spends on model training).
+For \SystemName{}, we set $\Delta t_{agg} = 300 $, $ s = 13 $ and $ sf = 0.8 $, i.e., an aggregator will complete aggregation when it receives at least 10 trained models or times out after 5 minutes, similar to~\cite{abdelmoniem2023refl}.
+We run experiments with \cifar and \celeba for 50 hours, \femnist for 200 hours, and \movielens for 300 hours.

-\textbf{Results.} Figures~\ref{fig:exp_accuracy_cifar10_iid}-\ref{fig:exp_accuracy_movielens} depict the model performance as the experiment progresses.
-The time into the experiment is denoted on the horizontal axis and the model performance is on the vertical axis.
-All datasets and considered values of $ s $ and $ a $ result in well-trained models with comparable final accuracy/MSE.